-- 1. Students will learn two ways in which a mummy is formed natural and intentional. - 2.
-Students will understand that ancient Egyptians mummified their dead so their bodies would be preserved to host the soul in the afterlife. - 3.
-Students will understand that the concept of the afterlife for ancient Egyptians was similar to life in the physical world.

-4. Students will list major steps in mummification - organ removal, desiccation of the body, wrapping of bandages around the body, and addition of spiritual objects for protection.
+- 1. Students will define "mummy" and give examples of different kinds. - 2.
+Students will know that ancient Egyptians mummified their dead so their bodies would be preserved to host the soul in the Afterlife. - 3.
+Students will list major steps in mummification organ removal, drying of the body, wrapping bandages around the body, and adding spiritual objects.